 Take care of your hands and feet

-One place not to skimp on warmth though is your hands and feet.
-Make sure you have shoes and gloves or mittens that are both cosy and water/windproof.
-If you already have good gloves or mittens for outdoor activities like skiing, you can probably use them while cycling in the winter too.
-Just ensure that you can safely operate your brakes and have a reasonable amount of dexterity.
+One place not to skimp on warmth is your hands and feet.
+Make sure you have as much windproof and waterproof gear as possible.
+That goes for shoes, gloves or mittens designed to keep you warm, dry and cosy, even in wet weather.
+If you already have good waterproof long fingered gloves for outdoor activities like skiing, you can probably use them while cycling in the winter too.
+Just ensure you can safely operate your brakes and have a reasonable amount of dexterity.

 Carry any cargo wisely

-When it comes to carrying cargo in the winter, remember the rule about a lower centre of gravity.
-For winter cycling in particular, you want to use racks, panniers, and crates that you can attach to the lower part of your bike and help weigh it down.
-Baskets should only be used for very light loads and if you absolutely have to wear a backpack, make sure it is strapped close to your body.
+When it comes to carrying cargo on winter roads, remember the rule about a lower centre of gravity.
+For winter cycling in particular, you want to use racks, panniers, and crates that attach to the lower part of your bike and help weigh it down.
+Baskets should only be used for very light loads, and if you absolutely have to wear a backpack, make sure it is strapped close to your body.

 Understanding snow and ice